+A good Sensory Walk can bring you to center while simultaneously allowing pathways to emerge.
 Listen to the sound of nature under your feet.
 Listen to the sounds of the city.
 Listen to the sounds of the water.
 Listen to your own footsteps.
 Feel what's under your feet.
 Feel the temperature around you.
 Feel the texture of trees or buildings.
 Feel the water or ground.
 Look at the different colors around you.
 Look for what changed this season.
 Look at neighborhood murals or light on the water.
 Smell the air around you.
-Smell pine trees.
+Smell the trees.
 Smell the water.
-Smell fires in the area.
+Smell fires or cooking in the area.
 Taste the air as you breathe in and out.
 Taste a beverage when you return home.

 1) Locate an area to explore.
 This can be a path, a park, a place near a river, lake or ocean, or just around the neighborhood.